Computing code coverage for a .NET project

 • Gérald Barré

-In an older post, I wrote about how to compute code coverage for a .NET Core project with Coverlet.
-In this post, I'll show you how to get code coverage without any additional dependency.
-Indeed, the .NET SDK 8 now includes all you need to compute code coverage.
+In an older post, I covered how to compute code coverage for a .NET Core project using Coverlet.
+The .NET SDK 8 now includes everything you need to compute code coverage without any additional dependencies.
 Microsoft also provides a .NET tool to process the coverage files.

 Let's start by creating a new xUnit project and removing the dependency on coverlet.collector as we don't need it anymore: